 - The officer tasked with filing the accounts was on vacation

-- The officer tasked with filing the accounts was ill or in hospital (only acceptable if he or she is the sole officer and is severely ill/unexpectedly admitted to hospital)
+- The officer tasked with filing the accounts was ill or in hospital (only acceptable if they are the sole officer and are severely ill/unexpectedly admitted to hospital)

 - The company was closed for the holidays